HarkerCTF/Crypto_Key/README.md

 # HarkerCTF Cryptographic Information
 This repository proves that the HarkerCTF organization owns and controls the key hosted at https://keybase.io/harkerctf.
-By emailing us with this public key, you can assume that only authorized Board member could read your message.
+By emailing us with this public key, you can assume that only authorized Boards member can read your message.

 Our public key:
 ```